nextflow-io/training/docs/basic_training/containers.md

     salmon index -t $PWD/data/ggal/transcriptome.fa -i transcript-index
 ```

-To mount a filesystem within a Docker container, we use the `--volume` command-line option when running the container.
+To mount a filesystem within a Docker container, you can use the `--volume` command-line option when running the container.
 Its argument consists of two fields separated by a colon (:):

 -   Host source directory path
 -   Container target directory path